runabol/tork/README.md

 # REST API

-## Submit a task
+## Submit a job

-Submit a new task to be scheduled for execution
+Submit a new job to be scheduled for execution

 **Path:**

 ```
-POST /task
+POST /job
 ```

 **Headers:**